infinitydaemon/cwd-gate/README.md

 As a last resort, you can manually set each device to use CWD Gate as their DNS server.

-Tor Daemon and Wireguard , High Speed Routing come pre-configured and ready to use out of box as well.
+[TOR](https://torproject.org/) and [Wireguard](https://wireguard.com/) , [Routing](https://opensource.com/business/16/8/introduction-linux-network-routing) come pre-configured and ready to use out of box as well.

 -----